iarxm/csim-man/index.md

 Construct Motto - "Gravity is but a notion for consideration"

-Herein lie principles for creating degrees of realness in training, in advance of both The Games and The Real.
+Herein lie principles for creating degrees of realness in training,
+    in advance of both The Games and The Real.
 We will define this as constructing.
 The goal is to facilitate the type of experiences which accelerate technical and strategic development.
+Such experiences could be a mere questioning of what was previously thought of as a necessary limitation.

 1. TOC
 {:toc}